ehsaniara/scs-kafka-intro/scs-100/README.md

 java -Dserver.port=8081 -jar scs-100-0.0.1-SNAPSHOT.jar
 ```

-_Note: you can also modify the application.yml and set the same properties based on your app profile_
+> you can also modify the application.yml and set the same properties based on your app profile

 At this point you should have already seen the information about your topics.